 Occasionally surgeries may be running late for reasons beyond our control.
 Please be patient if you have to wait; it is difficult to assess how long each problem will take.

-From 1 April 2017, if you need to see or speak to a GP between the hours of 6.00 pm and 8.00, am Monday to Friday, over the weekend or on a bank holiday, please ring 111 who will help you to access our STAR – Local Extended GP Hours Service.
+If you need to see or speak to a GP between the hours of 6.00 pm and 8.00 am Monday to Friday, over the weekend or on a bank holiday, please ring 111 who will help you to access our STAR – Local Extended GP Hours Service.